BlyatBeauty/PCGen-Data-Updater/README.md

 ## Dependencies
 - **Windows**
       - 7za.exe - Portable 7zip to use for scripting.
-The link to this binary can be found at https://www.7-zip.org/download.html (You're looking for the .7z file with the description "7-Zip Extra: standalone console version, 7z DLL, Plugin for Far Manager") Extract the
+The link to this binary can be found at https://www.7-zip.org/download.html (You're looking for the .7z file with the description "7-Zip Extra: standalone console version, 7z DLL, Plugin for Far Manager") Extract the .7z archive and copy 7za.exe file to your PCGen folder.
+If you don't know whether to use the x64 version of the file, check if your Windows installation is 32 or 64 bit.
+64 bit installations hsould use the x64 version of the file.
 - **Linux**
       - Git, Rsync